Seechay/LIFX-Alexa-Skill/README.md

 #Group Selectors:
 I've added a way to utilize groups.
 In order to keep things simple, to add a group, all you need to do is add it to the LIST_OF_LIGHTS custom slot and then add it to the groupString[] defined in index.js

 Additionally, you can now control up to 3 individual lights/groups, using any number of combination.
-For instance, "Alexa, tell Lifx to turn Fan {group}, Desk{Light} and Dresser{Light} off.
+For instance, "Alexa, tell Lifx to turn Fan {group}, Desk{Light} and Dresser{Light} off."